Copa America Centenario

 undeserved selection of a man, qualified and able for a Hollywood

-or a Broadway performance, but unfit for this beautiful sport
+or a Broadway performance, but unfit for this beautiful sport, to

 referee the Final Match, who, after inflicting so much harm in